-Both the dugong and the manatee are torpedo-shaped with front flippers, but no hind flippers.
+Both the dugong and the manatee are torpedo-shaped with front flippers but no hind flippers.
 The dugong and the Amazonian manatee can weigh up to 400 kg, but the African and West Indian manatees can weigh up to 1500 kg.
 Although very heavy, they are buoyant in part to lungs that are long and thin.

 They can live between fifty and seventy years and eat a herbivorous diet.
 This includes water weeds and other water vegetation.

-They have a long, sticky tongue which they use to get the ants and termites out of their mounds.
+They have a long, sticky tongue, which they use to get the ants and termites out of their mounds.
 They are excellent at using their claws to get termites out of the hard mounds in the savannahs of Africa.
 Their claws are adapted for digging, with a shovel-like shape.

-Aardvarks are large, up to seven feet in length and can weigh up to 140 pounds.
+Aardvarks are large, up to seven feet in length, and can weigh up to 140 pounds.
 They have long ears and a thick tail.
 Aardvarks are quick and can run up to 40 kmh (25 mph.)

 Tubulidentata are thought to be the last living group of primitive ungulates.

 There are only five species of Monotremata, made up of the duck-billed platypus and four species of echidna.
-The echidna are also known as spiny anteaters.
+The echidna is also known as spiny anteaters.
 These can all be found in Australia and New Guinea and are the Western long-beaked echidna, Eastern long-beaked echidna, short-beaked echidna, and Sir David’s long-beaked echidna.

 Dasyuromorphia (Tasmanian devil, Quolls, Dunnarts, Numbat, Tasmanian wolf)

-Opossums can be carnivorous or omnivorous, and can mainly be found in trees.
+Opossums can be carnivorous or omnivorous and can mainly be found in trees.

 Diprotodontia (Koalas, Kangaroos, Wallabies etc.)

-Diprotodontia is the largest order of marsupials and is made up of koalas, kangaroos, wallabies, possums, wombats and gliders.
+Diprotodontia is the largest order of marsupials and is made up of koalas, kangaroos, wallabies, possums, wombats, and gliders.